hmcts/cnp-aks-rbac-pipelines/README.md

 * You can get serviceEndpointId for keyvault variablegroup by running [Get Service End point Id script](variablegroups/scripts/get-service-end-point.sh) .
 If you don't have necessary privileges to list service connections, ask someone who has it.
 * Refer [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for generating personal access token to authenticate Azure Devops.

+### Updating Kubernetes version

+We regularly update the version of Kubernetes we run, and try to keep all clusters on the same version.

+The aim is to stay on the latest GA version of Kubernetes that Microsoft supports.

+We sometimes run the preview environment on newer versions so that we can try out new features and as a 'canary' to make sure that it works with our workloads.

+The version is managed in a per environment [vars file](templates/vars/aks).

+Once you've updated the version use the [AKS release pipeline](https://dev.azure.com/hmcts/CNP/_release?_a=releases&view=mine&definitionId=16) to apply the update.

+_Note: You will need to raise a change request to do this in production, do the other environments first and then raise the change once they are successful._